Descanonge/filefinder/docs/source/pattern.rst

    that name.

-Groups are found within the pattern by the :meth:`.Finder._find_groups`, which can be customized.
+Groups are found within the pattern by :meth:`.Finder._find_groups`, which can be customized.
 By default it looks for the opening of a group with ``<prefix><start>``, and then to the matching symbol ``<end>``.
 The prefix, start, and end are defined in the attribute :attr:`.Finder._group_delimiters`,